Leaders in Online and Professional Continuing Education

 Description

-PCO units have long been the leaders championing the development and implementation of innovative educational programs designed to meet the needs of a non-traditional learner.
+Online and professional education units have long been the leaders championing the development and implementation of innovative educational programs designed to meet the needs of a non-traditional learner.
 In recent years, new forms of credentialing – micro-credentials, certificates, digital badges, among other designations – have emerged as new measures of educational attainment.
 These credentials have become far more common in universities and in other sectors of American society.
-This course delves into the role PCO units play in alternative credentials, from evaluating program opportunities to the design, implementation, quality assurance, and administration of these credentials.
+This course delves into the role online and professional education units play in alternative credentials, from evaluating program opportunities to the design, implementation, quality assurance, and administration of these credentials.
 How should non-degree credentials be created and run with integrity, clarity in the market, and compatibility within the traditional aspects of the university?
 This pragmatic course will explore opportunities and obstacles in developing and delivering alternative credentials.

 Topics Covered